Baldur’s Gate 3 Cleric Nature Domain Build And Subclass Guide

 Amulet: Amulet of Greater Health – Increases Con to 23.
 If your HP is good enough though, swap this for the ‘Unflinching Protector Amulet’ instead, which allows you to use a reaction to make any attack targeted at a nearby ally miss.

-Melee weapon: Devotee’s Mace – Through the class action Healing Incense Aura bound to the mace, you and your allies are healed at the start of each turn for ten turns.
+Melee weapon: Devotee’s Mace – Through the class action Healing Incense Aura bound to the mace, you and your allies are healed for ten turns at the start of each turn.
 Quite a good pick for increased survival for you and allies alike.

 Rings: Ring of Regeneration and Ring of Salving to improve your resilience.